TerraRoot/SD-Lemons/README.md

 **tr-ae86**

-model ripped from quake rally afaik, it was a background one, so extremely low qual, not working
+model ripped from quake rally afaik, it was a background one, so extremely low qual, needs more xml polish, working!

 **tr-bike**